-Elsewhere in Athens, a group of "Mechanicals" (a.k.a. craftsmen) meet up to practice a play they plan to perform at Theseus's and Hippolyta's upcoming wedding.
+Elsewhere in Athens, a group of "Mechanicals" (a.k.a. craftsmen) meet up to practice a play they plan to perform at Theseus and Hippolyta's upcoming wedding.

-Individually they are: Peter Quince the carpenter, Snug the joiner, Bottom the weaver, Flute the bellows mender, Snout the tinker, and Starveling the tailor.
-(FYI – All of the men's names are a clever play on their professions.
-You can read more on this by going to "Character Clues.")
+Individually, they are Peter Quince the carpenter, Snug the joiner, Bottom the weaver, Flute the bellows mender, Snout the tinker, and Starveling the tailor. ( FYI—All of the men's names are a clever play on their professions.
+You can read more on this by going to "Tools of Characterization.")

 Quince is the brains of the operation, and he'll lead the Mechanicals as they rehearse and then perform the chosen play, The most lamentable comedy and most cruel death of Pyramus and Thisbe.